Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/collision/collision.md

 The latter should be almost as rare as the former (most boxes should remain the same height across carriages, as its' reccommended that at least space is reserved for an entire object whatever part of it is revserved).
 Increasing height would cause the algorithm needing to riple through tweaks to offsets which would make it more complex for this rare case.
 We just reject these borderline cases and let the bumping rebuild.

+Here is the case we are talking about above, and is rejecged as an incremental update due to complexity of the caluclation.

 ```
 BEFORE:
              :